SimonHanischSAG/WxConfigLight/README.md

 <h3>Global variables</h3>

 <b>The most important thing to say is: WxConfigLight is using the "Global Variables" from IntegrationServer.
-That is the place where updates are executed and where keys are red from!</b>
+That is the place where updates are executed and where keys are red from during runtime!
+As keys are therefore redundant in your IS (file and Global Varialbes) you have to be careful regarding how you change your keys persistently.</b>

 In order to use a wxconfig.cnf file like with the official WxConfig like this:
 ```